Why Reverse Logistics?

 It’s no secret that retail has shifted more and more to the digital realm in the last decade.
 Online shopping continues to flourish, with retailers large and small popping up all over.
 But while customers have traditionally been able to return items to a brick-and-mortar store, the world of eCommerce presents some unique challenges when it comes to a retailer’s return policy.

 According to Business Insider, return rates for eCommerce are between 25% and 30%, compared to less than 10% for in-store purchases.
 Online retailers already rely on a logistics process to get an item into a customer’s hands.
-In this post, we’ll discuss the process of reverse logistics, which aims to get the product returned to the shipper.
+In this post, we’ll discuss, first of, what is reverse logistics, and the process of reverse logistics, which aims to get the product returned to the shipper.

 What Is Reverse Logistics?

 Let’s break down what is reverse logistics.
 Standard logistics moves a product from a seller to a customer.
 Reverse logistics is how you return the product from the customer back to the seller or manufacturer.

 The process can also be associated with the reuse of products and materials.
 Typically, businesses must use reverse logistics when a customer returns a product to a retailer.
 However, it can also be applied to collect a product for repair or refurbishing.

 Maintaining an efficient reverse logistics strategy can help improve customer satisfaction, which can boost customer retention rates.